 Find a Hobby You Enjoy That Isn’t Time Consuming

 You may not be able to do this one on the daily but finding a hobby that you love that isn’t super time consuming can be really helpful for your state of mind.
 Some ideas might be, taking a run, taking a bike ride, taking a class at your local library, having a cup of coffee at your local coffee shop or reading your favorite book.
 All of these things can be done in a short time period and all are affordable.
 Tell your spouse you need 30 minutes to an hour or so, to allow you a quick break.

 Chat With Neighbors

 Start getting neighborly and strike up a conversation with the folks over the fence (unless they are jerks – then steer clear).
 Doesn’t have to be anything personal or serious but a nice quick chat can give you a refresh and a sense of adult interaction.

 Join the From Son Up to Son Down Facebook Group

 Another great option is to be a part of the FROM SON UP TO SON DOWN FB GROUP!
 It’s a group of mamas that share tips and stories about motherhood.
 It’s all positive and we will welcome you with open arms.
 Click here to join our group of supportive moms who are on this journey together!

 So mama, I feel you.
 So many moms have had SAHM loneliness, so rest assured, you are not alone.
 Don’t feel guilty about your feelings and know that the people around you love you, especially your little peanut.
+Being a mom is exhausting (check out this article on SIGNS OF MOM EXHAUSTION) and can be a roller coaster of emotions.
 I hope these tips can help ease the transition of staying at home with your little one.